 - Top Universities for Microbiology Programs

 As discussed, the scope of Microbiology is very broad as it consists of various specializations under it which cover different aspects of this very field.
-Tabulated below are some of the most prominent and sought-after branches:
+Here are the most sought-after branches of microbiology:

 |Branch||What Does it Study?|

-The microbiologists today are in huge demand in a number of industries and sectors across the world.
-Not being limited to just one, here are the fields where the scope of microbiology is visibly high:
+Microbiologists today are in huge demand in a number of industries and sectors across the world.
+Not being limited to just one, here are the most in-demand fields and areas where the scope of microbiology is visibly high:

 - Agrochemistry biotechnology